U.S. Stocks Tick Higher as Investors Weigh Earnings

 -- Snap shares fall after earnings

-The S&P 500 headed toward another all-time high Wednesday, as investors parsed the latest batch of corporate earnings.

-Broad-based profit growth has helped propel major indexes to fresh records.
-Many investors say solid corporate earnings and a U.S. economy that is picking up steam should continue supporting major indexes moving forward.
+Many investors say solid profit growth and a U.S. economy that is picking up steam should continue supporting major indexes moving forward.

 "The fundamental backdrop is pretty good," said Mark Heppenstall, chief investment officer at Penn Mutual Asset Management.
 "Investors are looking beyond any of the potential bumps in the road at this point," he said.